Software-defined emergency alerting, engineered like a broadcast appliance.

 Application Framework

-Data and Spatial Layer
+Data & Spatial Layer

 Separated Service Architecture